mvolkmann/pwa-demo/pwa.md

 ## Use Case #1: Cache All Resources

-The simplest PWA use case is to cache all resources so that the application can be used when offline.
+The simplest PWA use case is to cache all HTTP responses so the application can still be used when offline.
 We will get resources from the network when possible and only get them from the cache when that fails.

+This works for all HTTP requests including those that retrieve the contents of a file and REST/Ajax calls.

 Here is a service worker implementation that achieves this: